halkyonio/java-package-operator/README.md

 # Java Package operator

-Explain the purpose of this project
+TODO: Explain the purpose of this project

 - Build the project and publish the image on a registry
 ```shell